2 – 2.5 hours

 You will need a private consultation to discuss your personal requirements as everyone is different.

-To make a personal appointment at a time and hospital of your choice, please contact us via telephone or by using this form.
+To make a personal appointment at a convenient date and time of your choice in Manchester, please contact us